NzubeGodswill/XGBoost_regressor_frontend/ReadME.md

 ### Streamlit Application

-The Streamlit app provides an iterface for the users to input feature values and get predictions.
+The Streamlit app provides an interface for the users to input feature values and get predictions.
 When the predict button is clicked, the app sends the data to the FASTAPI server and displays whether predicted insurance charges
 Example Input and Output
 Example Input: